ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 Keep in mind the following when you’re ordering a dedicated host and dedicated host instance:

-* The size of your host is determined by your workloads that you wnat to run on it.
+* The size of your host is determined by your workloads that you want to run on it.
 The default is 56 Cores X 242 GB RAM X 1.2 TB, but you can choose from more configurations.
 * You can order only two hosts at a time.
 For example, if you need six hosts, you need to place three separate orders.
 * Each host needs its own unique name and you can automatically assign your POD.
 * Network speeds up to 20 Gbps are achievable through extra configuration.
-For more information about network performance, see [Configuring virtual server settings for improved network performance](/docs/virtual-servers?topic=virtual-servers-configuring-network-performance).
+For more information about network performance, see [Configuring virtual server settings to improve network performance](/docs/virtual-servers?topic=virtual-servers-configuring-network-performance).

 ## Next steps
 {: #next-steps-dedicated-virtual-servers}